maodanp/ml-book/part2/simple_linear_regression.md

 t = \frac{\hat{\beta_1} - 0}{SE(\hat{\beta_1})}
 $$
 which measures the number of standard deviations that $$\hat \beta_1$$ is away from 0.
 We call the $$|t|$$ p-value.
-If we see a small p-value, then we can infer that there is an association between the predictor and the repsone.
+If we see a small p-value, then we can infer that there is an association between the predictor and the response.

 ## Assessing the Accuracy of the Model
 It's natural to want to quantify the extent to which the model fits the data.
 The quality of a linear regression fit is typically assessed using two quantities: the residual standard error(RSE) and the $$R^2$$ statistic.